juji-io/datalevin/doc/transact.md

 ## Explicit Synchronous Transaction

-To obtain features such as compare-and-swap semantics, that is, a group of reads and writes are treated as a single atomic action, Datalevin exposes explicit synchronous transaction.
+In addition to `:db/cas` or `:db.fn/cas` transaction functions, to obtain features such as compare-and-swap semantics, that is, a group of reads and writes are treated as a single atomic action, Datalevin exposes explicit synchronous transaction as another mechanism.

 For key-value API, `with-transaction-kv` macro is used for explicit transaction.
 `with-transaction` macro is used for Datalog API.
 Basically, all the code in the